dderyldowney/cmladsb/README.md

     ```

   At the resulting interactive prompt, simply select the appropriate number (97 for en_US.UTF-8 for example) for your locale and the system will regenerate the appropriate one and apply it system wide for you.
 Occasionally, generation of locale files are corrupted and need repair.
 This has been a glitch for years.
 This handles that for you, albeit through manual reconfiguration.
+- If you're a bit more adventurous about your setup, using a Docker volume for the user homedir, or even just a Notebooks directory under it, would be a logical choice of possible user defined changes.